What multi-factor authentication is and how it will impact how you log into your various SAIT accounts.

 MFA supports cybersecurity at SAIT by adding another layer of verification to the account sign-in process.
 MFA goes beyond a username and password, requiring users to choose a secondary authentication method to access applications — for example, confirmation through a mobile device or by entering a code.

 Cybersecurity is an institutional priority at SAIT.
-During a typical month, about 120 SAIT accounts are compromised.
-Once a password is compromised, anyone with the password can access everything the account holder can access.
-MFA helps protect our online accounts and data, and is particularly important to support remote work and access.
+During a typical month, SAIT experiences more than 100 attempted hacks.
+If a password is compromised, anyone with the password can access everything the account holder can access.
+MFA helps protect our online accounts and data and is particularly important to support remote work and access.

 - If you’re using a desktop or laptop, close all apps, browsers and tabs when initially setting up MFA to avoid being prompted to authenticate for each Microsoft 365 session that’s open.

-- If you’re using a mobile device as your second authentication and you’re being asked to MFA multiple times, close the application on your mobile device and relaunch the application.
+- If you’re using a mobile device, such as your phone, as your second authentication method and you’re being asked to authenticate multiple times, close the email application on your mobile device and relaunch the application or reboot the phone.